-When a Speedometer or Dial Chart is selected, the following screen is shown:
+When a speedometer type chart (speedometer, gauge, LED gauge, thermometer, or cylinder chart) is selected, the following screen is shown:

 The label in the top section describes the field value you are using.
 It is circled in red below.

 The bottom section is where you mark the colored ranges of your graph.
 The From and To fields are numeric ranges, and define the length of the current range.
-The next field is the color, which can be free typed as a 6-digit hexadecimal value or one of the 17 HTML color names.
-You can also click on the color wheel next to the field and select a color from a palette.
-The last field is the range description.
-It will display on the legend of the graph, and is circled in blue below.
+The next field is the color, which can be free typed as a 6-digit hexadecimal value.
+Alternatively, you can also click on the color wheel next to the field and select a color from a palette.

-Note: All of the above fields must be filled in on the speedometer and dial charts in order for it to display properly.
+Note: All of the above fields must be filled in on the speedometer type charts in order for it to display properly.